 What Healthy Dating and Romantic Relationships Look Like

 Adolescents may have questions about what is "normal" or "healthy" when it comes to dating.
 Learning and communicating the facts is important.
 For example, adolescents often think their peers engage in more sexual activities than they do, including more casual "hooking up."
-Nearly 85 percent of teens prefer other types of relationship-related activities, such as friendships and sex within serious relationships.
-The overestimation of a hook-up culture can be harmful to teens, causing embarrassment, shame, and pressure to engage in sexual activity or unhealthy relationship behaviors that they are not prepared for or do not want.1 Every relationship is different, but healthy romantic relationships are built on a core set of characteristics:
+However, compared to previous generations, adolescents ages 15-19 are less likely to have sexual intercourse, and only a small percentage of sexually active teens—2 percent of adolescent females and 7 percent of adolescent males—had their first sexual intercourse with someone they had just met.1 The overestimation of a hook-up culture can be harmful to teens, causing embarrassment, shame, and pressure to engage in sexual activity or unhealthy relationship behaviors that they are not prepared for or do not want.2 Every relationship is different, but healthy romantic relationships are built on a core set of characteristics:

 Partners Treat Each Other with Respect and Provide Space

 - Partners should treat each other with respect, value each other, and understand the other partner's boundaries or limits in what they do and do not want to do.

 - Partners should encourage self-confidence in each other.